NixOS/nixos-homepage/src/content/blog/newsletters/2018_07-nixos-in-production-nix-devel-is-now-discourse.md

 date: 2018-08-22
 description: |
   Modesty forbids what the law does not
-title: "#07 - NixOS in production, nix-devel is now Discourse"
+title: '#07 - NixOS in production, nix-devel is now Discourse'
 ---

 # News